jbouny/jbouny/contents/en/articles/screen_space_grid/thumbnails/index.md

 ## Problem

-When rendering a large terrain, surface water or other elements, we have one problem: How to avoid too many vertices?
+When rendering a large terrain, surface water or other elements, we have one problem: How to obtain a great quality when rendering but avoiding too many vertices?

 One common way to optimize the number of vertices, is to use a [level of detail (LOD)](http://www.wikiwand.com/en/Level_of_detail) implementation.